-Their goal was to not only create a product made ‘by Black people for Black people’ but to also apply positive messages to the clothing as a way to address the on-going challenges within the community.
+Their goal was to not only create a product made ‘by Black people for Black people.’
+However, the goal was to apply positive messages to the clothing.
+It was a way to address the on-going challenges within the community.

-Using color ways such as red, yellow, green, and black as cultural embraces for Afrocentrism, the messages were infused onto the clothing as each color had its own meaning.
-Red was for the blood of the people, yellow for the sun, green for the earth and black for the people.
+Also, using color ways such as red, yellow, green, and black as cultural embraces for Afrocentrism.
+Also, the messages were infused onto the clothing as each color had its own meaning.
+Red was for the blood of the people; yellow for the sun; green for the earth and black for the people.

-The brand’s name and messages such as “Clothing Without Prejudice” were particularly targeted at addressing gang violence as it was prevalent at the time.
-They wanted it to be understood that they were not using any of the colors for representing specific gangs, rather wanting people to mix the colors up as a demonstration of unity and education.
+The brand’s name and messages such as “Clothing Without Prejudice” targets addressing gang violence as it was prevalent at the time.
+They wanted it to be understood that they were not using any of the colors for representing specific gangs.
+However, they want people to mix the colors up as a demonstration of unity and education.